patrickshortall26/bon-sim/README.md

-# bon-sim
+# BoNSim

-Simulating agents in the best-of-n problem
+BoNSim is a software package for simulating the best-of-n problem in 2D (3D support coming soon)